 For the most part, these meals are defined by what is not in them, rather than what is in them.
 Kosher and halal meals will not have pork, Hindu meals will usually not have any meat.
 With the exception of Kosher for Passover meals, grains and other carbs won’t be affected by getting one of these meals.

 Vegetarian and Vegan

-Here to, these meals are defined by what they lack, not what they contain.
-There will still be wheat, rice and other complex carbs in the meals.
-If vegetarian meals actually consisted of just vegetables, this would be a great option, but that is almost never the case.
+Here to, these meals are defined by what they lack, not what they contain—a distinct problem when trying to avoid carbs while traveling.
+There will still be wheat, rice, and other complex carbs in the meals.
+If vegetarian meals actually consisted of just vegetables, this would be a great option, but that is rarely the case.

 What Are Your Low Carb Options When Flying?

 While getting meals from the airlines isn’t a great option, there are a few things you can do.
 None of them are optimal, but it is better than nothing.